GorgonMeducer/Pico_Template/README.md

 3. Open your project which is based on our Pico-Template and switch to DebugInSRAM configuration.
 4. Compile and Debug
 5. Enjoy...

-**NOTE: In this mode, the "RESET" doesn't really work as we expect.
-If you do want to RESET, please stop current debug session and start a new one instead.**